RobertParesi/MonarchMoneyTrendReport/README.md

 * Correct the Calendar Year dropdown to display only years with available data (instead of starting from 2000).
 * Hide the Accounts Net Worth Graph Panel for a simplified view.
 * Highlight pending transactions when the Allow Edits to Pending Transactions setting is set to "Off."
+* Save and Restore Monarch Money Tweaks settings (use between browsers)

 # Quotes from Monarch Money users
 - _This is fantastic!
 I just installed Monarch Money Tweaks and it makes up for some serious gaps in Monarch Money reporting.
 The trends report is exactly what I was looking for and probably the main reason I continue to run Quicken in parallel (which I have used for 15+ yrs).
 Thanks so much for doing this!_